-You will showcase 15 minutes of your completed feature film, to a dinner with large white tables, and an industry speaker for a Keynote that has never been delivered, will not be recorded, and will never be heard of again.
+You will showcase 15 minutes of your completed project, to a dinner with large white tables, and an industry speaker for a Keynote that has never been delivered, will not be recorded, and will never be heard of again.
 The speech will happen when dessert is being served.

-Between and after the presentations on D Day, filmmakers and investors mingle and talk further.
+Between and after the presentations on D Day, filmmakers, artists, and investors mingle and talk further.